IAmAKiwi/CS180Team-Project/README.md

 will help with this.
 Do not run methods individually out of order.
   - Running the test multiple times in a row will cause it to fail.
 Server must be reset to purge the data.
-  - If server is not run without arguments it will save the data to a file.
+  - If server is not run with arguments it will save the data to a file.
 This can cause issues if the test is run multiple times.
 It is recommended to run with arguments.

 ## Dependencies